 Our businesses operate in industries that are intensely competitive and have been subject to increasing consolidation.
 Because of the range of the products and services we sell and the variety of markets we serve, we encounter a wide variety of competitors.
 See "Item 1.
 Business-Competition."
 In order to compete effectively, we must retain longstanding relationships with major customers and continue to grow our business by establishing relationships with new customers and external experts, continually developing new products and services to maintain and expand our brand recognition and leadership position in various product and service categories and penetrating new markets, including emerging markets.
 In addition, significant shifts in industry market share have occurred and may in the future occur in connection with product problems, safety alerts and publications about products, reflecting the competitive significance of product quality, product efficacy and quality systems in our industry.
 Our failure to compete effectively and/or pricing pressures resulting from competition may adversely impact our financial statements, and our expansion into new markets may result in greater-than-expected risks, liabilities and expenses.
+Some of our competitors have a broader product portfolio than we do.
 In addition, we are exposed to the risk that our competitors or our customers may introduce private label, generic, or low-cost products that compete with our products at lower price points.
+New disruptive technologies may emerge that displace our existing technologies.
 If these competitors' products capture significant market share or decrease market prices overall, this could have an adverse effect on our financial statements.